 What is a student union?

-The student unions represents the students at the university, for example in different boards and groups.
-Their goal is to enhance the quality of education for the students, to create a better study environment and to make your leisure time more fun.
+Student unions represent the students at the University in different boards and groups, for instance.
+Their goal is to enhance the quality of education for the students, to create a better study environment and to make student's leisure time more fun.

 How many student unions are there at Umeå University?